 The Truth About Alcohol, Fat Loss and Muscle Growth @ Lean Gains.

 As you can tell, I’m not here to judge you.
-Have a cheat day.
-You can train in the park if you hate the gym.
 It’s okay to break the fitness rules.
 Just be smart about it.
 You know that there’s no benefit of drinking 12 beers and then eating $50 worth of Burger King only to spend the next day in bed.

 I don’t you to miss a party nor do I want you to get fat because you partied too much.